KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 See also: [--resume-after](#cmdline-resume-after) and the section called [](#resuming-failed).
-You would prefer to use this command line option if you have fixed the build error and want kdesrc-build to complete the build.
+You would prefer to use this command line option if you have fixed the build error and want kde-builder to complete the build.

 (cmdline-resume-after)=